The Heart of Jesus' Death

 God's kindness and patience

-Kindness and patience are two characteristics that are a must to be loving, and of course God has them.
+Kindness and patience are two qualities that are a must to be loving, and of course God has them.
 A kind person is one who is loving, good-natured, gentle, helps others, forgives and is gracious.
-A patient person is one who is not prone to hasty anger or judgement, has self-restraint, endures patiently, puts up with things that don't go their way and doesn't avenge himself.
+A patient person is one who is not prone to hasty anger, has self-restraint, patiently endures, isn't vengeful and is loving.
 Just think of a person who isn't kind or patient, they aren't very pleasant to be around to put it mildly.
+Are you a kind and patient person?
+(Micah 6:8; 1 Corinthians 13:4).

 Life Application